What are Export Controls?

 Who needs to be screened for EC compliance?

 - Any international visitor to TTU should be screened.
-This includes, but is not limited to, exchange students, research scholars, interns, delegates, job candidates, and new hires.
+This includes, but is not limited

 - Any significant contact during international travel.
 This can be difficult to determine sometimes, especially if faculty are traveling for different events.
 In those cases, point of contact would be a conference organizer/chair, local travel arrangement team, or local faculty and administrators.